-- o requiring mental health support - o may benefit from early help - o where there is a radicalisation concern - o where a crime may have been committed - Provide a safe environment in which children can learn. - Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Ensure only appropriately trained professionals attempt to make a diagnosis of a mental health problem.
-Staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - Take immediate action if they have a mental health concern about a child that is also a safeguarding concern, following our Safeguarding and Child Protection Policy and procedures. - Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - Attend training in order to be aware of and alert to the signs of abuse and neglect. - Know how to respond to a child who discloses harm or abuse following training of 'Working Together to Safeguard Children' (2018), and 'What to do if you are worried a child is being abused' (2015). - Report their concerns if they are worried that a child is being abused to the DSL immediately that day.
-If the DSL is not contactable immediately a Deputy DSL must be informed.
-The concern must be recorded on CPOMS as soon as possible the same day. - Be prepared to refer directly to the Children's Single Point of Access (C-SPA), and the Police if appropriate, if there is a risk of significant harm and the DSL or their DDSL is not available. - Follow the allegations procedures, as set out in this policy and KCSIE 2022, if the disclosure is an allegation against a member of staff, supply staff, volunteer or contactor. - Report low-level concerns (as defined in KCSIE 2022) about any member of staff/supply staff or contractor to the Headmaster or through the Neutral Notifications form.
-Where a low-level concern is raised about the Headmaster it will be shared with the Chair of Governors. - Provide support for children subject to Early Help, Child in Need or Child Protection and be involved where appropriate, in the implementation of individual plans to further safeguard vulnerable learners and understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - A member of staff who is approached by a child should listen positively and try to reassure them.
-They cannot promise complete confidentiality and should explain that they need to pass information to other professionals to help keep the child and/or other children safe.
-The degree of confidentiality should always be governed by the need to protect the child. - Notify the DSL or their Deputies of any child on a child protection plan or child in need plan who has unexplained absence. - Understand early help and be prepared to identify and support children who may benefit from early help.
-Liaise with other agencies that support children and provide early help. - Reinforce the importance of online safety when communicating with parents.
-This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Be mindful that the Teachers' Standards that states teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties - Know what to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals.
+- Provide a safe environment in which children can learn. - Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Reassure victims that they are being taken seriously and that they will be supported and kept safe. - Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - Attend training in order to be aware of and alert to the signs of abuse and neglect. - Know the signs of different types of abuse and neglect, as well as specific safeguarding issues, such as peer-onpeer abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation. - Maintain an attitude of "It could happen here" with regards to safeguarding. - Understand that safeguarding is "everyone's responsibility". - Know how to respond to a child who discloses that they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - Report their concerns if they are worried that a child is being abused to the DSL immediately that day.
+If the DSL is not contactable immediately a Deputy DSL should be informed. - Record their concerns on CPOMS if they are worried that a child is being abused, as soon as practical that day.
+This record will automatically and immediately be forward to the Safeguarding Team. - Be prepared to refer directly to the Children's Single Point of Access (C-SPA), and the Police if appropriate, if there is a risk of significant harm and the DSL or their Deputies is not available. - Follow the allegations procedures if the disclosure is an allegation against a member of staff. - Report low-level concerns (as defined in KCSIE 2021) about any member of staff/supply staff or contractor to the Headmaster and where a low-level concern is raised about the Headmaster it will be shared with the Chair of Governors. - Follow procedures set out by the SSCP and take account of guidance issued by the Department for Education to safeguard children. - Provide support for children subject to Early Help, Child in Need or Child Protection that is in keeping with their plan. - Treat information with confidentiality but never promise to "keep a secret". - Notify the DSL or their Deputies of any child on a child protection plan or child in need plan who has unexplained absence. - Understand the Early Help process and be prepared to identify and support children who may benefit from Early Help. - Identify children who may benefit from Early Help, liaising with the DSL in the first instance.
+(Options may include managing support for the child internally via the school's pastoral support process or an Early Help